Multistep Tests¶

 1. Basic Information¶

-- Define the test task name;
+- Define the test task name.

 - Fill in the description as needed.

-2. Select Test Nodes¶
+2. Select Testing Nodes¶

-3. Select Test Frequency¶
+3. Select Testing Frequency¶

 - 1 minute (only for Commercial Plan and above users)